So who's enjoying this so far? Things are sure taking a dark turn for our intrepid graduates, huh?

 This gave everyone pause.

 "That's a good point," Jason agreed.
 He and Aeries were sitting with Shou and Millianna.
 Lucy, Erza, Loki, and Natsu were sitting with the little girl, Wendy, trying to cheer her up with Natsu's antics.
-Elfman, Gajeel, Ren, and Eve were play with some cards one of them had brought along.
+Elfman, Gajeel, Ren, and Eve were playing with some cards one of them had brought along.
 Levy was still in her cabin, pouring over her books like no tomorrow.
 Juvia and Mirajane were sitting with Gray and Bisca respectively, doing their best to comfort them.
 Angel was with Mirajane and Bisca, though Karen wasn't with her; most likely putting one of the beds to good use with Erigior.
 Cana was reclining by herself, nursing a bit of a hangover.
 Freed was sitting atop one of the cabins, searching the forests for any sign of his comrades.
 "The other Thunder Boyz and Jellal haven't gotten back either; this is not kewl."

 "Not that I really care what happens to them," Millianna said, "but I agree that its bad they're not back yet."